REBREATHERS are the HOTTEST Thing to come along for divers in A LONG TIME!!!

 Minimum 50 logged dives.

 Nitrox & Adv.
 OW certification.
+(These courses can be combined with ccr training)

 Why all the training?
 Our goal is to have you "over-learn" the basics so you are completely comfortable with your rebreather.
 We go over and above the minimum training standards required by the certifying authorities.